50 Mesmerizing Attractions in the Southwest

 23. Emerald Pools at Zion National Park

 There are 3 picturesque waterfalls that are easily accessible via a moderate hike at Zion National Park.
 Of all the great trails at Zion, the combined Lower, Middle, & Upper Emerald Pools hike is by far the most mesmerizing.
 It’s also not all that difficult considering the fantastic scenery.
-Not only do you get to see 3 waterfalls, but you also get to cross the tranquil Virgin River at several Points.
-And of course, you are completely immersed by amazing vistas of the red rock formations throughout.
+Not only do you get to see 3 waterfalls, but you also get to cross the tranquil Virgin River.
+And of course, amazing vistas of the red rock formations keep you company throughout.

 While the waterfalls are far from the most jaw dropping in the country, they are beautiful for the desert and the overall scenery of the hike is just stunning.
 The trail is shady, peaceful, and simply a perfect way to spend a few hours in a beautiful and rare natural setting.
-The trek to the Upper Falls is 3 miles round-trip, however, if you are looking for something a bit easier you can go out to the middle falls which is just 2 miles.
+The trek to the Upper Falls is 3 miles round-trip and moderate in intensity.
+However, if you are looking for something a bit easier you can go out to the middle falls which is just 2 miles.

 Location: Zion National Park (just outside of Springdale, Utah)